Stonehill hosts McComb and New Hampshire - WTOP News

 South Easton, Massachusetts; Sunday, 1 p.m.
 EST

-BOTTOM LINE: New Hampshire visits Stonehill after Anthony McComb III scored 21 points in New Hampshire’s 72-62 loss to the Harvard Crimson.
+BOTTOM LINE: New Hampshire faces Stonehill after Anthony McComb III scored 21 points in New Hampshire’s 72-62 loss to the Harvard Crimson.

-The Skyhawks are 5-0 on their home court.
-Stonehill is fourth in the NEC scoring 69.9 points while shooting 42.8% from the field.
+The Skyhawks have gone 5-0 at home.
+Stonehill ranks fourth in the NEC in team defense, giving up 70.9 points while holding opponents to 43.4% shooting.

-The Wildcats are 0-6 in road games.
-New Hampshire ranks sixth in the America East with 7.8 offensive rebounds per game led by Emmanuel Okpomo averaging 1.8.
+The Wildcats are 0-6 on the road.
+New Hampshire has a 2-6 record against teams over .500.

-Stonehill averages 69.9 points per game, 5.6 fewer points than the 75.5 New Hampshire gives up.
-New Hampshire’s 41.2% shooting percentage from the field this season is 2.2 percentage points lower than Stonehill has allowed to its opponents (43.4%).
+Stonehill averages 9.6 made 3-pointers per game, 1.5 more made shots than the 8.1 per game New Hampshire allows.
+New Hampshire averages 65.2 points per game, 5.7 fewer points than the 70.9 Stonehill allows to opponents.

-TOP PERFORMERS: Josh Morgan is shooting 36.4% and averaging 14.0 points for the Skyhawks.
+TOP PERFORMERS: Josh Morgan is scoring 14.0 points per game and averaging 3.2 rebounds for the Skyhawks.

 LAST 10 GAMES: Skyhawks: 5-5, averaging 71.9 points, 30.2 rebounds, 15.9 assists, 6.7 steals and 2.7 blocks per game while shooting 45.6% from the field.
 Their opponents have averaged 69.5 points per game.